 They are an educational tool, too, in a way.
 There is a lot of confusion around the NIST CSF.
 There is even more around what 800-53 controls are when applied to private organizations.
 The Power Controls are an excellent tool to talk about the difference between the CSF and SP 800-53, and how controls can help organizations implement the CSF in a detailed, and measurable way.

-The CyberSaint PowerControls are available as a framework within the CyberStrong platform - to see the PowerControls and CyberStrong in action, schedule a demo today.
+The CyberSaint PowerControls is available as a framework within the CyberStrong platform - to see the PowerControls and CyberStrong in action, schedule a demo today.